ViktorIukhlin/CalorieCounter/README.md

 # CalorieCounter
 Easy way to count calories

-Just a console calorie counting app :)
+Just a console calorie counting app for Windows:)